Coder-Yu/QRec/README.md

 **Founder**: [@Coder-Yu ](https://github.com/Coder-Yu)<br>
 **Main Contributors**: [@DouTong](https://github.com/DouTong) [@Niki666](https://github.com/Niki666) [@HuXiLiFeng](https://github.com/HuXiLiFeng) [@BigPowerZ](https://github.com/BigPowerZ) [@flyxu](https://github.com/flyxu)<br>

-**RecQ** is a Python library for recommender systems (Python 2.7.x) in which a number of the state-of-the-art recommendation models are implemented.
-To run RecQ easily (no need to setup packages used in RecQ one by one), the leading open data science platform  [**Anaconda**](https://www.continuum.io/downloads) is strongly recommended.
-It integrates Python interpreter, common scientific computing libraries (such as Numpy, Pandas, and Matplotlib), and package manager.
+**RecQ** is a Python library for recommender systems (Supported by Python 2.7.x and Tensorflow) in which a number of influential and newly state-of-the-art recommendation models are implemented.
+To run RecQ easily, see requirements.txt to install all dependencies.
- All of them make it a perfect tool for data science researcher.
-Besides, GPU based deep models are also available (TensorFlow is required).

 <h2>What's New</h2>
 <p>